davygoat/simh-os32/README.md

 #
 # Programming

-There are various ways of compiling and linking tasks:
+There are various ways of compiling and linking ('establishing') tasks:

-1. Directly run the compiler and link editor using the `LOAD`, `ASSIGN` and `START`.
+1. Directly run the compiler and link editor using `LOAD`, `ASSIGN` and `START`.
 This is the most efficient method with the least overhead, but it's not as easy on the fingers and the mind.
+Nevertheless, you should try it, because it is a good way to learn about the basic process for running programs under OS/32.

 2. Use the so-called High Level Operator Commands (HLOCs) provided with the compilers.
 These are a bit quirky, and default to listing on the (non-working) PR: device, which requires ACCT privilege.
    - Pascal: `SET CSS 13`, `PASCAL hellop,null:`.
    - Fortran: `SET CSS 11`, `F7CE D,hellof,,null:`.
    - There is also the `CC` command, but it can only handle one file, and has a few bugs.
 But it is incredibly convenient!

 3. Use the Ease Of Use (EOU) commands `FORT`, `PASCAL`, `CAL`, `MACRO`, `COMPILE`, `LINK` and `EXEC`.
-These are quite nice, and can handle multi-file projects with the `ENV` command.
+These are quite nice, and can handle multi-file projects if you use the `ENV` command.
 But they _will_ lock up MTM if you are not careful.
 If you want to give these a go, log in to with the username 'EOU', e.g. `SIGNON EOU,25,pass1`, or type `EOUINIT!` and expect to deadlock at some point.

 4. Use my compile-link-and-go scripts.
 These are a little friendlier to newcomers like myself.
    - Pascal: `PASC`, `PASL`, `PASCL`, `PASCLG`, `PASGO`.